ar37-rs/xow64-wine/README.md

 ```

 Using panfrost driver
-(for some specific supported mali-G valhall series only)
+(for some specific supported mali-G valhall series only with kernel 5.10+)
 ```
 ~/xow64 driver=panfrost
 ```